qvik/swift/README.md

 ## Shorthands

-Avoid using closure argument shorthands (**$0, $1, ..**) unless their meaning to the closure is unambiguous.
+Use closure argument shorthands (**$0, $1, ..**) when their meaning to the closure is unambiguous.
 This is mostly the case when there is only a single closure argument, for example in a call to a method such as `map()`.

 Always use shorthands for computed properties: